pabloibiza/WiCC/README.md

 client de-authentication,and data decryption.
 <br/><br/>

+# New version - WiCC 2

+**The original WiCC project is no longer mantained**, as its new versions are developped and mantained at the repository [WiCC2](https://github.com/wicc2/WiCC2).
+WiCC 2 is the newest version with added functionalities and fixes, so please refer to that version for further updates.
+<br/><br/>

 # Project insight

 Tool developed in Python 3.7, developed and tested under [**Kali Linux**](https://www.kali.org/) and [**Parrot OS**](https://www.parrotsec.org/) distributions.